ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 The chairperson election will happen once a year around the time of Ansible Fest.
 If the current chairperson has to step down early, the election happens immediately.

-The process of the election consist of the following steps:
+The process of the election consists of the following steps:

 #.
 Members interested in being the chairperson will inform a
    person responsible for arranging the election about that.